sagar448/Self-Driving-Car-3D-Simulator-With-CNN/README.md

     p.keyDown("left")
     p.keyUp("left")
 ```
 **Function straight()** Key Down function presses the specific key on our keyboard.
-So we KeyDown the up key at the end.
 KeyUp is important as KeyDown holds the key, so we need to release it.
 This function is responsible for accelerating our car.

 **Function right()** Turns our car to the right.

 **Function left()** Turns our car to the left.

 We are now ready to start building our CNN model.
-Our model will be quite similar to the other CNN models in the past, we will be trying to map our image data to the actions of the car.
+Our model will be quite similar to the other CNN models in the past, we will try to map our image data to the actions.
 ```python
 1     #For now we make the car accelerate, turn right and turn left 2     moves = 3